‘Killing Fields’ Kicks Off A New Season With Another Fascinating Cold Case [Recap And Spoilers]

 Last season on Killing Fields, Detectives Rodie Sanchez and Aubrey St. Angelo worked tirelessly with the help of their team at the Iberville Parish Sheriff’s Office to uncover who murdered Eugenie Boisfontaine.
 They may be getting closer to solving Eugenie’s murder, but not before another cold case arises that Rodie can’t ignore.

 The premiere episode of the second season of Killing Fields, titled “The Hunt Continues,” found the team hard at work on the Boisfontaine case as they search for a silver-colored truck that could contain valuable evidence.
 Detective St. Angelo explained to the Killing Fields audience how they begin their search for the vehicle, taking viewers along as the team begins conducting field work.
-They begin searching the centralized Louisiana database as well as the junk yards, and spend a lot of time talking to people both at their homes and on the street, all in the hopes that the one piece of crucial evidence they so desperately need could turn up.
+They begin searching the centralized Louisiana database as well as the junk yards and spend a lot of time talking to people both in their homes and on the street, all in the hopes that the one piece of crucial evidence they so desperately need could turn up.
 Besides establishing a motive for Eugenie’s murder, Major Ronald “Ronnie” Hebert wants to go over all the original evidence from the crime scene as well, including retesting all the samples.

 According to The Hollywood Reporter, after Eugenie disappeared on June 13, 1997, her body was found almost two months later in a ditch.
-As fans of this popular series knows, Sanchez still laments that the 34-year-old Louisiana State University student was thrown “in the ditch like a piece of trash,” and wants to give her family closure by finding and convicting her killer.
-Since Killing Fields is filmed in real time viewers have been able to follow along, often learning something new not too long after the detectives themselves receive or gather new information.
+As fans of this popular series know, Sanchez still laments that the 34-year-old Louisiana State University student was thrown “in the ditch like a piece of trash,” and wants to give her family closure by finding and convicting her killer.
+Since Killing Fields is filmed in real time, viewers have been able to follow along, often learning something new not too long after the detectives themselves receive or gather new information.

 Here's everything we know about the Eugenie Boisfontaine case so far.
 Examine the evidence >> https://t.co/0ouy28ctYp pic.twitter.com/PwNaY4iGXu